bhavikajain0001/skills-ontology-translator/README.md

 ```
 pytest
 ```

-### Analysis

-Various pieces of analysis are done in the [analysis folder](https://github.com/nestauk/ojd_daps_skills/tree/dev/ojd_daps_skills/analysis/).
-These require access to various datasets from the private S3 bucket and are therefore only designed for internal Nesta use.

-### Contributor guidelines

-The technical and working style guidelines can be found [here](https://github.com/nestauk/ds-cookiecutter/blob/master/GUIDELINES.md).

 ---

 <small><p>This project was made possible via funding from the <a target="_blank" href="https://www.escoe.ac.uk/">Economic Statistics Centre of Excellence</a></p></small>